WhitelistVideo

 Cost Free (with school) $4.99/month $54.95/year $14/month

-The Verdict: Securly Home is free for a reason—you get what you pay for (or rather, what your school pays for).
+The Verdict: Securly Home is free because you aren't the priority.
+You get what you pay for.

 Why Whitelisting Is the Only Real Solution for YouTube

-• New inappropriate content appears faster than it can be blocked
+• New junk content is uploaded faster than any filter can block it.

-• Parents choose exactly which channels kids can watch
+• You choose exactly which channels are allowed.

-• No algorithm can sneak in weird content
+• No algorithm can sneak a weird video into the feed.

 What Actually Works: WhitelistVideo

-If you're tired of Securly Home not working, here's what a purpose-built family solution looks like:
+If you’re done fighting with Securly Home, here is what a real family solution looks like:

 Try WhitelistVideo free: whitelist.video